Mostafa-Ahmed-Abdelhakem/Ping-Pong-App/README.md

 # Ping-Pong-App
-I made this game while learning Python feel free to try it
+I made this game while learning Python.
+Feel free to try it